currentxchange/purple-explainer/Exchange-Listing.md

 PURPLE's initial release starts **April 17, 2021** on [Alcor](https://wax.alcor.exchange/trade/purple-purplepurple_wax-eosio.token) **You may place buy orders now.**

 Because of the very limited supply of PURPLE, ascending pricing + time-limited sell orders will be used to ensure that everyone has a chance to acquire the PURPLE they need to benefit fully from cXc.world.
+There are no per-account limits on purchases.

 > BLUx is also listed on [Alcor](https://wax.alcor.exchange/trade/blux-bluxbluxblux_wax-eosio.token)